 Antoinette (Tonie) Rowntree

-After Sarah Rowntree’s death Joseph bought her share in the house, and he and Antoinette lived there for many years, sharing for a time with the widow of his brother Henry Isaac and her children.
-In 1901 they had electricity installed and a telephone a year later.
-In the later years their marriage, Joseph rented Westow Croft in a village eleven miles away, which he used as a retreat in order to concentrate on his researches and writing on temperance.
-In 1905 the couple moved to Clifton Lodge, a large house on the outskirts of the city.
+After Sarah Rowntree’s death, Joseph bought her share in the house, and he and Antoinette lived there for many years, sharing for a time with the widow of his brother Henry Isaac and her children.
+In the later years their marriage, Joseph rented Westow Croft in a village eleven miles away, which he used as a retreat in order to concentrate on his research and writing on temperance.
+In 1905, the couple moved to Clifton Lodge, a large house on the outskirts of the city.
 Antoinette died in 1924, five days after they celebrated their fifty-seventh wedding anniversary.
 Joseph died the following year, in 1925.

 Ann Vernon, A Quaker Businessman: The Life of Joseph Rowntree, 1836-1925 (1958)